-Cranksgiving Baton Rouge will be held at City Park on the 20th of November.
+Cranksgiving Baton Rouge was held at City Park on the 20th of November.
 Registration will begin at 1:00 PM with roll out at 2:00 PM.
 You'll be done pedaling by 3:30 PM but the fun will go on much later into the evening.

 What you'll need to bring:

 A way to carry your groceries (basket, pannier, backpack, etc.)

 Cash or a credit card (be prepared to spend about $20)

 A bike lock and helmet is highly recommended

 A shopping list with five common grocery items

 What you'll do :

 Ride to each store (your choice of route)